 -p (for the port).
 The exact flags depend on the transport.
 For TCP and SSL, Ice supports

 –t timeout to set the connection timeout and

 -z to set protocol compression.
 For example:

-This sets a nine-second timeout on all invocations to the object via this proxy, and tells the proxy to use protocol compression (if possible).
+This sets a nine-second connection timeout on network activity via this proxy, and tells the proxy to use protocol compression (if possible).